The Latest: Police say student, suspect communicated earlier

-Police say a man charged in the death of a Utah college student connected with her for the first time the day before she disappeared, and investigators are still looking for anyone suspected of helping him.
+Police say a man charged in the death of a Utah college student connected with her the day before she disappeared, and investigators are still looking for anyone suspected of helping him.

 Police say Ajayi has denied communicating with her after June 16, but phone location data puts them both at the park where she was last seen within a minute of each other at 3 a.m. on June 17.

 The item above deletes reference to first communication.
 It is unknown if they communicated previously.

 The uncle of a missing Utah college student is thanking police for their work during an 11-day search that ended with news of her death.

 The uncle of 23-year-old Mackenzie Lueck did not identify himself, but held back tears as he read a statement from her family to reporters at a news conference on Friday.

 Salt Lake City Police Chief Mike Brown says the phone call he made giving father Greg Lueck news of her death was one of the most difficult he has ever made.

 Prosecutors say they are charging 31-year-old Ayoola A. Ajayi with murder and aggravated kidnapping in her death.
 They say she was killed shortly after meeting in a park in the early-morning hours of June 17.
 Investigators are still trying to determine if others were involved.

 Authorities are filing murder and kidnapping charges in the death of a Utah college student who disappeared 11 days ago.